Daniel-leiken/Daniel-leiken/README.md

 # Hi there, I'm Daniel! 👋

 Welcome to my GitHub profile!
-I'm a passionate developer with a keen interest in Website Developing.
+I'm a passionate developer from a small town in Norway with a keen interest in Website Developing.
 I love creating innovative solutions and working on exciting projects.

 ## About Me